-Should the Compliance team identify areas where a registrar does not meet the requirements set out in the Registrar Agreement, they will work closely with the registrar to develop an improvement plan.
+Should the Compliance team identify areas where a registrar does not meet the requirements set out in the RRA, they will work closely with the registrar to develop an improvement plan.
 This will set out any changes that the registrar needs to make to their systems or business processes and the timescale within which this work must be completed.

 Where a registrar is unable to make the necessary changes, or chooses not to make the necessary changes, the Compliance team will look to apply sanctions proportionate to the breach of contract that they have identified.

 For example, they may restrict access to certain services or reduce the amount of credit available to a registrar.
 Such sanctions may be lifted once appropriate corrective action has been demonstrated by the registrar.